hexthedev/TerrainAnalyzer/README.md

 #### Step 7: Use various culling methods to remove all unneeded or unwanted nodes
 Systematically remove nodes from the graph using different properties.
-The right combination of culls is need to efficiently remove of unimportant nodes.
+The right combination of culls is needed to efficiently remove of unimportant nodes.
 Culling methods are listed below.
-Most culls run in O(n * d) where n= number of nodes and d the degree of each node.
-If every node is connected to every other node, this will end up O(n(n-1)), however this is an extremely unlikely scenario that is more likely to occur when there are very few nodes.
 (See Fig 8)
   * Min Radius Cull: Removes all nodes with radius below certain number.
   * Largest Nodes First: Starting at node with largest radius, removes all nodes within radius of node.
   * Region Merge: The MRR and MRHD can be tweaked.
 Region merge looks at each node n and checks if n.neighbours() contains a node within MRR distance.
 If a node is found, the smaller neighbour is merged into the larger neighbour.